vid277/vidyoot.dev/content/blog/rpa-was-right-all-along.md

 That’s not “good enough.”
 We’ve chosen the least predictable, most expensive mechanism for the part of the work that is most amenable to being turned into a program.

-You don’t need a coworker for the 95%.
-You need a compiler.

 ## Boring already works
 We already have a thing that clicks through UIs in deterministic ways: **RPA (UiPath, BluePrism, etc.)**.